linode/docs/docs/kubernetes/how-to-deploy-nginx-ingress-on-linode-kubernetes-engine/index.md

 In Kubernetes, an **Ingress** is an API object that manages the routing of external requests to one of the many possible internal services in a Kubernetes cluster.
 In the majority of cases, the Ingress will rely on an external Load Balancer to accept initial traffic before being routed.

-An ingress is one of the most powerful ways to control external access to your resources, granting the ability to add multiple services under the same IP address, and use plugins like [cert-manager](https://github.com/jetstack/cert-manager) to assist with the management of SSL/TLS certificates.
+An Ingress is one of the most powerful ways to control external access to your resources, granting the ability to add multiple services under the same IP address, and use plugins like [cert-manager](https://github.com/jetstack/cert-manager) to assist with the management of SSL/TLS certificates.

 *Linode Kubernetes Engine (LKE)* allows you to easily create, scale, and manage Kubernetes clusters to meet your application's demands, reducing the often complicated cluster set-up process to just a few clicks.
 Linode manages your Kubernetes master node, and you select how many Linodes you want to add as worker nodes to your cluster.